Biscuit

 You'll find it in product-focused e-commerce, SaaS interfaces, and editorial layouts where you need a background that supports the content instead of flavoring it.
 Photography still breathes on it.
 Dark type lands with confidence.
 It's got enough personality to feel intentional, but not so much that it competes with your actual hierarchy.
 The warmth is there, you'll see it shift depending on screen calibration, but it's the temperature of a room that's been lived in, not one that's been painted to make a point.

-The real difference shows up when you need something between the almost-colorless warmth of Blank Canvas and the golden pull of Beaches of Cancun.
+The real difference shows up when you need something between the almost-colorless warmth of and the golden pull of Beaches of Cancun.
 Biscuit bridges that gap without tipping into cream or peach territory.
 Test it with your actual type and imagery before committing; the warmth reads different on cooler displays.

 Gradient preview